 Is South America safe to visit in 2023?

-When it comes to the rest of the continent, it’s always important to take precautions when traveling – i.e. don’t flash your expensive jewelry or electronics and take a taxi at night time when in big cities – however, most visitors to the region will have a safe trip.
-The safest countries to visit in South America in 2023 include Uruguay, Chile, and Argentina.
+When it comes to traveling here it’s always important to take precautions when traveling – i.e. don’t flash your expensive jewelry or electronics and take a taxi at night time when in big cities – however, most visitors to the region will have a safe trip.

 The just